withastro/docs/src/pages/en/core-concepts/layouts.md

 ```

-A typical layout for Markdown pages includes:
+A typical layout for Markdown or MDX pages includes:

 1. The `frontmatter` prop to access the Markdown or MDX page's frontmatter and other data.
-2. A default [`<slot />`](/en/core-concepts/astro-components/#slots) to indicate where the page's Markdown content should be rendered.
+2. A default [`<slot />`](/en/core-concepts/astro-components/#slots) to indicate where the page's Markdown/MDX content should be rendered.

 ```astro /(?<!//.*){?frontmatter(?:\\.\w+)?}?/ "<slot />"
 ---